Corgi Military Vehicles US51008 M4A3E8 Sherman Diecast Model US Army, Korea

 M4A3E8 Sherman

 The pilot model of the M4 was completed in September 1941, and the Sherman became the most widely produced tank of the war.
-The M4 Sherman defeated heavier tanks with superior numbers, and by using outflanking tactics to strike thinner enemy flank armor.
-Shermans also achieved success with progressively upgunned models and by working with tank destroyers.
-The Sherman tank--named by the British--was fast, maneuverable, mechanically reliable, easy to manufacture, and effective in its infantry support role.
+The M4 Sherman defeated heavier tanks with superior numbers, and by using outflanking tactics to strike thinner enemy flank armour.
+Shermans also achieved success with progressively up gunned models and by working with tank destroyers.
+The Sherman tank--named by the British--was fast, manoeuvrable, mechanically reliable, easy to manufacture, and effective in its infantry support role.
 It served with the US Army and Marines during World War II, and the US transferred large numbers to the United Kingdom and allied forces of many countries.